jenhantao/abtba/README.md

 arguments:
 * fasta_path - path to a fasta_file containing sequences to score
 * output_path - directory where output file should be written
-* motif_files - list of motif files
+* motif_files - list of motif files in JASPAR format

 optional arguments:
 * -num_procs - number of processor cores to use